Why Modified Wrestling?

-Coaches George DiChiara and Jedd Chesterson work tremendously hard to give each of our student-athletes an experience that mirrors these values.
+Coaches George DiChiara and Dan Modad work tremendously hard to give each of our student-athletes an experience that mirrors these values.
 Coach DiChiara has coached wrestling at Edgemont since 1988 – including 25 years as the varsity head coach.
 He teaches math at Edgemont High School.

-Coach Chesterson has coached the modified wrestling team for ten years as well as a Spanish teacher at Edgemont.
+Coach Modad is new to our program at Edgemont this year.
+He wrestled at Stepinac HS where he was captain of the varsity team and subsequently an assistant coach.
 Together, they have a ton of experience teaching 7th and 8th grade student-athletes the basics to make them successful!